cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

 **Robust**
 ==========

-- Model robustness refers to the degree that a model’s performance changes when using new data versus training data.
+- Robustness refers to the degree that a model’s performance changes when using new data versus training data.
 Ideally, performance should not deviate significantly.

 - To implement Robust metrics, we used the Sklearn library.

 **Adversarial Robustness**

-- Adversarial robustness refers to a model's ability to resist being fooled
+- Adversarial robustness refers to a model's ability to resist being fooled.

 =================================================  ===================================================================================
 display_name                                       Description